andrewyur/better-sync/README.md

 ## Easy to deploy
 - No need for docker: self-contained binaries for every platform
-- No database needed: server manages its own sqlite database
+- No database setup: server manages its own sqlite database

 ## Easy to use
 - 3 click setup: server